XPIAN/xpian.github.io/baptisminearlychristianity.md

 that Jesus lived to be about 50 years old (as opposed to the Gnostic idea that he died at exactly 30 years of age), Irenaeus writes this:

-> 'Being thirty years old when He came to be baptized, and then possessing the full age of a Master, He came to Jerusalem, so that He might be properly acknowledged by all as a Master.
+> Being thirty years old when He came to be baptized, and then possessing the full age of a Master, He came to Jerusalem, so that He might be properly acknowledged by all as a Master.
 For He did not seem one thing while He was another, as those affirm who describe Him as being man only